Recreating Broken or Missing Handles

 select/knotty cedar decking

+Knotty vs. Select Cedar is the question we are going to help you answer today.
 Western red cedar is a popular material for interior and exterior applications, and rightfully so.
 It’s durable, sustainable, and beautiful.
-Cedar is also versatile because the wood is sorted based on a number of criteria, so you can choose the right grade for your project (and budget).
-One of the ways that cedar is categorized…
+Cedar is also versatile because the wood is sorted based on a number of criteria, so you can choose the…

 Read More